Dev.Chan64's Blog

 Definition

-Refers to a state where tests are either excessive or poorly designed, solidifying the system structure and hindering rather than facilitating refactoring and improvements.
+This refers to a state in which tests are excessive or badly designed, freezing the structure of the system and making refactoring and improvement harder instead of easier.

 Organizational Causes